2. Material accounting policies (Contd.)

 The estimated useful lives for the main categories of property, plant and equipment are:

-indication exists, the recoverable amount is higher of fair value less costs to sell and value in use is determined on an individual asset basis under the asset that does not generate cash flow that are largely independent from the assets.
-In such cases, the recoverable amount is determined for the cash generating unit (CGU) to which the asset belongs.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a tax free discount rate that reflects current market assessment of the time value of money and the risk specific to the asset for which the estimates of future cash flows have not been adjusted.
+Property, plant and equipment are evaluated for recoverability wherever there is any indication that their carrying value may not be recoverable.
+If any such indication exists, the recoverable amount being the higher of fair value less costs to sell and value in use is determined on an individual asset basis.
+In cases where the asset does not generate cash flows that are largely independent from other assets, the recoverable amount is determined for the cash generating unit (CGU) to which the asset belongs.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessment of the time value of money and the risk specific to the asset for which the estimates of future cash flows have not been adjusted.

 If the recoverable value of an asset (CGU) is estimated to be less than its carrying amount, the carrying amount of the asset (CGU) is reduced to its recoverable value.
 An impairment loss is recognised in the statement of profit and loss.